gaiin-platform/amplify-genai-iac/README.md

 # AWS Infrastructure for Amplify as Terraform Modules

 This repository contains very opionated Terraform modules for setting up AWS infrastructure components for a scalable infrastructure to deploy AmplifyGenAI into.
-The infrastructure includes a load balancer, an ECR repository, and an ECS cluster with Fargate, along with a basic ecr deployment pipeline.
+The infrastructure includes a load balancer, an ECR repository, and an ECS cluster with Fargate, along with the beginnings of a basic ecr deployment pipeline.
+It is part of a larger deployment for Amplify GenAI which can be found at https://github.com/gaiin-platform.

 ## Modules Overview